NHERI-SimCenter/BrailsPlusPlus/examples/imputation/imputation.rst

       #.
 Imputation is a statistical technique used to handle missing data by replacing it with substituted values.
 In |app| the goal is to fill in the gaps in an inventory dataset to ensure that analyses can proceed without having to throw away assets from the inventory due to missing values.
 Imputation is used in many other fields like data science, machine learning, and statistics.

        #.
-There are a number of algorithms available that are used.
-These algorithms can produce single values for each missing data-point or they can produce a number of possible values for each missing data-point, e.g. **K-NearestNeighbour**.
-If multiple possible values are generated, the inventory has a field for the **#samples**.
-Each sample representing, what is termed, one **possible world**.
+There are a number of algorithms outlined in the literature.
+These algorithms produce either a single values for each missing data-point, e.g. **mean**, **modal**, **median**, or they produce a number of possible values for each missing data-point, e.g. **K-NearestNeighbour**. |app| algorithms produce the latter.
+When multiple possible values are generated or exist for any **Asset** in the inventory, due to **imputation** or **ingerence**, the inventory has a field for the **#samples**.

        #.
-When multiple options in the workflow generate a number of samples field in the inventory, any option that generates samples is expected to generate the same number of samples as existing overriding users request to the contrary.
+When multiple options in the workflow generate a number of samples field for one or more assets in the inventory, any option that generates samples is expected to generate the same number of samples as existing **overriding users request to the contrary**.
+With this enforced, the user can request from the inventory a number of distinct **possible worlds**.